GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 #### HicAdapter config

-We just simply supply a hicLocation currently for the HicAdapter
+We just simply supply a `hicLocation` currently for the HicAdapter:

 ```json
 {